NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Skeletal Monstrosity.md

   - name: ""

   - name: "Destructive Collapse"
     desc: " (divine) When the skeletal monstrosity is destroyed, its bones collapse in a massive heap as the necromantic energy holding the skeleton together suddenly evaporates.
-Creatures adjacent to the skeletal monstrosity take 10d6 slashing damage (basic Reflex save)."
+Creatures adjacent to the skeletal monstrosity take 10d6 slashing damage (DC 28 basic Reflex save)."

 abilities_mid:
   - name: ""